 The park’s second trail has been developed as a local boy scout’s Eagle project.
-It is called the "Riverside Trail", and its official opening, with appropriate ceremony, will be during this year’s canal festival on Saturday, August 22, 2015.
+It is called the "Riverside Trail", and its official opening, with appropriate ceremony, was during the 2015 canal festival.

-Woodland Design Associates have prepared preliminary drawings to re-grade the dirt/stone bridge just north of Lock 31; construct a wooden bridge over the sluiceway, dirt ramp into the canal bed, and a canal “boat” pavilion.
+Woodland Design Associates have prepared preliminary drawings to re-grade the dirt/stone bridge just north of Lock 31; build a handicapped-accessable ramp into the canal bed, and create a canal “boat” pavilion.
 Various grant applications are in the works to pay for all of this.
-If awarded, construction would not begin until 2016.
+If awarded, construction would not begin until 2019.
 Do you know a retired boat builder?